stardust5555/100-days-code/log.md

 **Thoughts:** It's getting pretty late, so I'm going to stop coding and see if I can tackle the problem tomorrow morning.
 Maybe I need to consolidate my knowledge of Javascript a bit better before I try and tackle the problem again.

+### Day 7: May 2, 2022
+**Today's Progress:** Still stuck on that CodeWars problem!
+I think I need to ask for help - or ask a fellow bootcamper.
+I just carried on with the other Codewars problems and made more notes.

+**Thoughts:** I'm a bit worried that I'm not good at logic andd functions.
+Other people seem to be catching on a lot faster than me.
+I'm hoping that it will become easier with practise.

 **Example link to work:** [Example App](http://www.example.com)